-One of the biggest advantages of knowing how to get a PO Box is that you’ll often receive your mail faster than you would at your home address.
+One of the biggest advantages of getting a PO Box is that you’ll often receive your mail faster than you would at your home address.
 Since your mailbox will be right inside the post office lobby, you’ll save your mail a trip in the USPS mail van.
-Instead, it’ll go straight into your PO Box.
-Simple.

-Ready to protect your mail with a PO Box?
 Thankfully, signing up is easy and you can choose to apply at your local post office or online.
 The process is fairly straightforward for both, but the steps are slightly different.
-Either way, be sure to note that there can only be one primary PO Box key holder, but you can give access to others if necessary.
+Either way, be sure to note that there can only be one primary key holder — but you can give access to others if necessary.

-On the USPS PO Box page, enter your address or zip code to search for a PO Box near you.
+On the USPS PO Boxes page, enter your address or zip code to search for a PO Box near you.
 Then, select the most convenient post office from the map.
-When you select it, you’ll be able to see the sizes they have available along with hours and directions.
+When you select it, you’ll be able to see the sizes they have available, along with hours and directions.

 The in-person application is also a breeze.
 You still need to complete the online application (PS Form 1093), which you can pick up at your local post office or print out.
-When you go to the post office, be sure to have two forms of ID (including a photo ID) with you so that they can prove you are who you say you are.
+When you go to the post office, be sure to have two forms of ID (including a photo ID) with you so they know you are who you say you are.

 The post office that you hand your application into doesn’t need to be the one holding your PO Box, but it does need to provide window service, so double check before heading out.

 Want to make life even easier?
-The US Postal Service offers free premium services at some of their locations and they’re definitely worth asking about.
-From taking care of large packages to offering expanded lobby hours, these premium service are extremely helpful.
+The US Postal Service offers free premium services at some of their locations (in competitive areas), and they’re definitely worth asking about.
+From taking care of large packages, to receiving smartphone alerts when you have mail, to offering expanded lobby hours, these premium services are extremely helpful.